-It is important for you to know about human rights along with your responsibilities under the law.
+It is important for you to know about human rights along with your duties under the Guardianship Act.
 You can consider them as part of your job as a guardian.
 After all, you are in a good position to be a human rights advocate for the person.
 You can advocate that the person lives a life free of abuse, neglect and discrimination.